Unseasonably cold temperatures spreading into central U.S.

 Saturday Showers likely.
 Highs in the lower 50s.
 North winds 15 to 20 mph.
 Chance of rain 70 percent.

 Saturday Night Mostly cloudy with showers likely in the evening...
 Then clear with a chance of showers after midnight.
 Breezy with lows around 40.
 Northwest winds 15 to 25 mph.
 Chance of rain 60 percent.

 Sunday Sunny.
 Highs in the upper 40s.

 Sunday Night Clear.
 Lows in the mid 30s.

 Tuesday Partly sunny.
 Highs around 60.

 Tuesday Night Mostly cloudy.
 Lows in the upper 40s.

-Wednesday Night Mostly cloudy in the evening...then becoming partly cloudy.
-A 50 percent chance of showers.
-Lows in the upper 40s.
-Northwest winds 10 to 15 mph.
+Wednesday Night Mostly cloudy with a 40 percent chance of showers.
+Lows in the lower 50s.